 - Calypso Bangkok Cabaret Show

 The second level has more restaurants and a handful of beauty salons.
-Many Japanese restaurants offer specialized menus, whether shabu shabu (Shabu Sen), katsu-dong (Katsu King), curries (Coco Ichibanya), or ramens (Yamagishi Tsukemen).
-The two Thai restaurants, Len Zen Boat Noodles and Yum & Tum, are also worth trying.
+Many Japanese restaurants offer specialized menus, whether shabu-shabu (Shabu Sen), katsu-dong (Katsu King), curries (Coco Ichibanya), or ramens (Yamagishi Tsukemen).
+The 2 Thai restaurants, Len Zen Boat Noodles and Yum & Tum, are also worth trying.

-And there’s more.
-Shopping for food is a serious pastime at K Village.
-The two Gourmet Markets offer large selections of imported groceries from Korea and Japan, along with dedicated sections for all kinds of specialized food imaginable, whether organic vegetables, fresh fruits from orchards around the world, imported seafood, hygienic meat, charcuteries, delicatessen, Italian groceries or those specific to Thai cuisine.
+The 2 Gourmet Markets at K Village offer large selections of imported groceries from Korea and Japan, along with dedicated sections for all kinds of specialized food, from organic vegetables and fresh fruits from orchards around the world to imported seafood, hygienic meats, charcuteries, delicatessen, Italian groceries and those specific to Thai cuisine.

 Regular groceries are also available, along with smaller vendors offering a range of snacks, such as Japanese sweets, patisserie products, bread, yoghurts, dairy products and Italian gelatos.